compling-potsdam/misc-courses/syllabi/ss23-nlu-lit.md

 #### Main Readings

+- Axel Gelfert (2014).
+A Critical Introduction to Testimony.
+[Chapter 1 "What is Testimony"]].
+Bloomsbury Academic.
 - Sanford Goldberg (2015).
 Assertion.
 Oxford University Press.
 [Chapter 1 "What is Assertion?
 In Defense of the Norm-Based Account"; Chapter 4 "Assertion and the Method of Interpretation", pp. 95,96; Chapter 7 "The Ethics of Assertion (and Belief)"]

+#### Background Readings

 - Harris, P. L., Koenig, M. A., Corriveau, K. H., & Jaswal, V. K. (2018).
 Cognitive Foundations of Learning from Testimony.
 Annual Review of Psychology, 69, 251–273.

-#### Background Readings

 #### Further Readings